morningred88/AWS/DOP-C01_Devops_Prof/Monitoring_Logging/Monitoring_Logging_notes.md

 * It is called unified agent, because it can push both metrics and logs to CloudWatch metrics and CloudWatch logs.
 * After the agent is installed and configured in EC2 instance, we saved the configuration file into SSM parameter store.
 * The we all the instances run the userdata can fetch the parameter to install CloudWatch agent.

+## Metric filter

+* You can create a custom metric based on the pattern in logs, such as finding 404 error.
+* Metric filter is on the log group level